microsoft/MixedRealityToolkit-Unity/Documentation/README_ManipulationHandler.md

 ## How to use the manipulation handler

-Add the `ManipulationHandler` script component to a GameObject:
+Add the `ManipulationHandler` script component to a GameObject.

-- Selecting the GameObject in the Hierarchy
-- In the Inspector, click the Add Component button
-- Type "ManipulationHandler" in the search field
-- Press enter

 Make sure to also add a collider to the object, matching its grabbable bounds.

 To make the object respond to near articulated hand input, add the `NearInteractionGrabbable` script as well.

 If you wish to set minimum or maximum values for the object's scale, you can add a [`TransformScaleHandler`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/TransformScaleHandler.cs) script.